julienpa/algolia-tiebreaking-sort/README.md

 indices, or if you have a complex ranking strategy that needs 2 layers of sorting (Algolia has advanced result-tweaking solutions, but can only apply one global ranking strategy).

+For the most performance-conscious people, a quick benchmark with Array.prototype.sort() and Node.js v14.0.0 showed that the function can sort 8000 results in less than 50 milliseconds.

 ## How to use it?